-So in my semi-spicy loving family, I use 1-2 teaspoons of green curry paste to two cans of coconut milk, 2-4 teaspoons of red curry paste, and about a tablespoon of yellow.
+For my semi-spicy loving family, I use 1-2 teaspoons of green curry paste to two cans of coconut milk, 2-4 teaspoons of red curry paste, and about a tablespoon of yellow.

-- 2 cans coconut milk
+- 2 13.5-ounce cans coconut milk

 - 1 onion, chopped